← Back to ResourcesBreed Comparisons

 Red flags:

-Energy + exercise: the biggest differentiator
+Energy and exercise: the biggest differentiator

 Health: IVDD vs MDR1 (the breed-defining concerns)

-• 15–20% lifetime risk
+• 15 to 20% lifetime risk

-• Calgary surgery $5K–$15K when episode occurs
+• Calgary surgery $5K to $15K when an episode happens

 • Lifelong prevention protocols (no jumping, ramps, weight management)

-• Pet insurance ROI extremely strong
+• Pet insurance ROI is extremely strong

 • ~50% breed prevalence